-Photo: Jerry Nichols, center left, shakes hands with Dr. Todd Vedder after cutting the ribbon celebrating the Nichols Pediatric Center at the Greater Naples YMCA on Tuesday, March 29, 2016.
-Dr. Vedder will head the new center that is named after Nichols.
+Photo: Jerry Nichols, center left, shakes hands with Healthcare Network after cutting the ribbon celebrating the Nichols Pediatric Center at the Greater Naples YMCA on Tuesday, March 29, 2016.

 January 28, 2016

 On this date the Naples YMCA voted in to redirect funds from the Weny Charitable Trust to area non-profit Help a Diabetic Child (HADC) to be utilized in developing a community based nationally recognized clinical model for chronic disease self-management and education.
 Through collaboration an experienced group of former YMCA employees from the first medically integrated YMCA (Des Moines Iowa) and the former director of education from the American Diabetes Association (ADA) started the plan for bringing the clinical services to the community.
 This momentum crafted Core Health Partners as a medical clinic specifically designed to meet the unmet needs of the community.